 Where is the Fast and the Furious cast now?
-Released as the new millennium was in full swing all the way back in 2001 (feel old yet?), the first film in the now ten chapters long (and counting) action movie franchise was a huge success, grossing $207million worldwide against its modest $38 million budget, and was the 12th highest domestic grosser of the year.
+Released as the new millennium was in full swing all the way back in 2001, the first film in the action movie franchise was a huge success, grossing $207million worldwide against its modest $38 million budget, and was the 12th highest domestic grosser of the year.

-Directed by Rob Cohen (xXx and The Skulls), the first film in the series about street racers who save the world is many people’s favourite.
+The first film in the series about street racers who save the world is many people’s favourite.
 Why?
 Well, it was a simpler time when the plot revolved around stealing DVD players, and we got the beginning of the long friendship between our favourite Fast and Furious characters Dominic Toretto (Vin Diesel) and Brian O’Conner (Paul Walker).

 Way back when, Brian started as an undercover LAPD officer charged with infiltrating a group of car highjackers, reportedly led by Toretto, and bringing them to justice.
 However, his feelings for both Dom and his sister Mia (Jordana Brewster) complicate things, and rather than arresting him; Brian sees a different future for his new family.
 But where are The Fast and The Furious cast now?